aztechead/edge-terrarium/README.md

-# Terrarium - Kubernetes & Docker Learning Project
+# Edge-Terrarium - Kubernetes & Docker Learning Project

 A comprehensive example demonstrating Kubernetes ingress routing, Docker containerization, and C application development.
 This project showcases how to route HTTP requests to different services based on URL paths and ports.

 ## Architecture Overview

-The Terrarium project consists of:
+The Edge-Terrarium project consists of:

 - **CDP Client Service**: Handles requests to `/fake-provider/*` and `/example-provider/*` paths, plus all traffic on port 1337
 - **Service Sink**: Handles all other HTTP requests
 - **HashiCorp Vault**: Secrets management for TLS certificates and application configuration
 - **Nginx Reverse Proxy**: Routes requests based on URL patterns (Docker Compose setup)
-- **Kubernetes Ingress**: Routes requests using NGINX Ingress Controller
+- **Kubernetes Ingress**: Routes requests using Kong Ingress Controller
 - **TLS/SSL**: Self-signed certificates for secure communication

 ## Scripts & Configs Integration Flow

-The following diagram shows how the scripts and configuration files work together to deploy and manage the Terrarium application:
+The following diagram shows how the scripts and configuration files work together to deploy and manage the Edge-Terrarium application:

 ```mermaid
 flowchart TD